ljessendk/CanFestival/README.md

 - stm32F0/F1/F4 basic support

-Any feedback, comments, tests results (on other platforms than Linux would be great) are welcome.
+Any feedback, comment, is welcome.

 You can contact me at :
 fbeaulier < a t > ingelibre < d o t > fr